 You can learn more about my research and see images from my fieldwork on my website.

 Office hours: Tuesdays and Wednesdays, 12:30pm - 2:30pm

 When NGOs leave

-Starting in the summer of 2017, I began a new fieldwork project in Peru that seeks to answer the following question: What happens when NGOs leave?
+In the summer of 2017, I began a new fieldwork project on climate change and adaptations rural communities are making as small-scale development priorities change.
+For Peru, the first step means posing an initial research question: What happens when NGOs leave?
 I'm specifically looking at small-scale non-governmental organizations that focus on sustainable development in initiatives that last 1-3 years.
-This is my first round of interviews and field observations for the After Development project.

 A recent blog post offers an opening perspective on a round of focus group interviews I conducted in Peru's Colca Valley.

 2018 Hirsch, Eric and Kyle Jones.
 "Hip Hop and Guinea Pigs: Contextualizing the Urban Andes."
 Chapter in The Andean World, edited by Linda Seligmann and Kathleen Fine-Dare.
 London: Routledge.
 (Series: Routledge Worlds)